subbalakshmi31/e_commerce_api/README.md

 This is an E-commerce API project made using Node.Js, ExpressJs & MongoDB.

 STEPS TO USE THE API:
-1) Initialize the project by running the "npm init" command in the terminal within the project directory
+1) Initialize the project by running the "npm install" command in the terminal within the project directory
 2) Start the server using the command "node index.js"
 3) Open Postman
 4) Send a GET request to "localhost:3000/products"